finos/FDC3/toolbox/fdc3-conformance/FDC3-2.0-Conformance-Test-Cases.md

 ### Find Intent basic usage

 - `2.0-FindIntentAppD`: Calls `fdc3.findIntent(‘aTestingIntent’)`.
 Receives promise containing an appIntent with metadata containing `aTestingIntent` and only **A** `AppMetadata`.
 - `2.0-FindNonExistentIntentAppD`: Calls `fdc3.findIntent(‘nonExistentIntent’)`.
-Rejects with no apps found error https://fdc3.finos.org/docs/api/ref/Errors#resolveerror
+Rejects with with an Error whose `message` is `ResolveError.NoAppsFound`  https://fdc3.finos.org/docs/api/ref/Errors#resolveerror
 - `2.0-FindIntentAppDRightContext`: Calls `fdc3.findIntent(‘aTestingIntent’, ‘fdc3.testContextX’)`.
-Receives promise containing an appIntent with metadata containing `aTestingIntent` and only **A** app metadata.
+Receives promise containing an AppIntent with metadata containing `aTestingIntent` and only metadata for app **A**.
 - `2.0-FindIntentAppDWrongContext`: Calls `fdc3.findIntent(‘aTestingIntent’, ‘fdc3.testContextY’)`.
-Rejects with 'no apps found' error https://fdc3.finos.org/docs/api/ref/Errors#resolveerror
+Rejects with an Error whose `message` is `ResolveError.NoAppsFound` https://fdc3.finos.org/docs/api/ref/Errors#resolveerror
 - `2.0-FindIntentAppDMultiple1`: Calls `fdc3.findIntent(‘sharedTestingIntent2’)`.
 Receives promise containing an `AppIntent` with metadata containing `sharedTestingIntent2` and metadata for apps  **D**, **E**, **F**, **G**, **H**  and **I** only.
 - `2.0-FindIntentAppDMultiple2`: Calls `fdc3.findIntent(‘sharedTestingIntent2’, testContextY)`.
 Receives promise containing an `AppIntent` with metadata containing `sharedTestingIntent2` and `AppMetadata` for apps  **D**, **E**, **F**, **G**, **H**  and **I** only.